 Large vocal ensemble with emphasis on traditional and contemporary music stretching through a wide range of music genres.
 In this course, students will participate in weekly rehearsals.
 Emphasis will be given to stylistic integrity, as well as melodic, harmonic, and rhythmic accuracy.
 Concert performances during the fall and spring semesters.

-The Women's Concert Choir is a choral group consisting of 12-40 women.
+The Treble Voices Concert Choir is a choral group consisting of 12-40 altos and sopranos.
+Section assignments are dependent upon voice range and voice color rather than gender.
+All voice principals and non-voice principals are eligible to audition.
 Students will learn part-singing, blending, intonation, reading, and memorization through the repertoire, which will range from the standard classical choral repertoire to arrangements of musical theater works.
 A performance will be scheduled at the end of the semester.
-Voice principals and non-voice principals are eligible to audition.
+Concert attire is gender-neutral.

 A recording orchestra of 37 musicians, the Film Scoring Studio Orchestra will integrate and improve orchestral performance skills in an actual Hollywood-style scoring stage setting.
 A collaboration between the Ensemble, Music Production and Engineering, and Film Scoring departments, the orchestra will meet in Studio 1 of the 160 Massachusetts Avenue building.
 Each week the ensemble will play music composed by professional film composers or Berklee Film Scoring students, and be recorded by Berklee students in related MP&E classes.
 Through participation in film scoring sessions in a state-of-the-art scoring stage venue, students will improve their overall efficiency of sight-reading, technique, rhythm (including click track competency), intonation, articulation, style orientation, and ensemble-centered production (listening/response sensitivity).